-SmithGroup turned to Philips Color Kinetics for a low-maintenance, programmable lighting solution that would last for many years without the need for lamp or fixture replacements.
+SmithGroup turned to Color Kinetics for a low-maintenance, programmable lighting solution that would last for many years without the need for lamp or fixture replacements.
 Because passengers use DTW continuously, SmithGroup needed a lighting solution that would reliably operate round the clock.
-Philips Color Kinetics LED lighting proved to be the right choice: As of April 2012, the fixtures have been operational 24 hours a day for approximately eleven and a half years, or about 100,000 hours of uninterrupted use — and they're still going strong.
+Color Kinetics LED lighting proved to be the right choice: As of April 2012, the luminaires have been operational 24 hours a day for approximately eleven and a half years, or about 100,000 hours of uninterrupted use - and they're still going strong.
 To put this in perspective, incandescent lamps have a typical rated life of 4,000 hours, while the best long-life fluorescent lamps have a maximum rated life of 35,000 hours.

 Not only do Color Kinetics LED luminaires deliver effective light for a considerably longer period of time than either incandescents or fluorescents, they can be digitally controlled to project dynamic, color-changing light - something that conventional light sources simply cannot do.
 The luminaires' digital intelligence was a great advantage to Mills James Productions, who were able to use an external, third-party DMX lighting console to deliver the lighting effects and coordinate them with the musical scores.